isomerpages/nparks-skyrise/_resources/Frequently Asked Questions.md

 <li>
     <input id="accordion9" type="checkbox">
     <label for="accordion9"><font size="4"><b>
-9. How can I showcase my projects and/or be listed as a contractor under the 'Resources' page?
+9. How can I showcase my projects on your website?
 </b></font>
 </label>
     <div>